Automated testing in Agile -- and DevOps -- is as important, and elusive, as the Holy Grail. And with good reason:...

 But there's no question they need to -- and quickly.
 "There's even more pressure to be faster than ever before," added Forrester Research analyst Robert Stroud.
 "The velocity is just going to continue to increase and with it the demands on developers.
 Things are going to go as fast as the business can let them go."
 The answer to that -- continuous development/continuous integration (CI/CD) -- can really only happen if automation is in place.

 But clearly that's easier said than done in the Agile and DevOps world.
-Automation in Agile has to begin with a complete understanding of the entire development process from start to finish.
+Automated testing in Agile has to begin with a complete understanding of the entire development process from start to finish.
 Companies can't just automate randomly; the process has to work seamlessly.
 When LogiGear did its survey 10 years ago, the biggest challenge with automation was management's lack of understanding the process, Hackett explained.
 And unfortunately, the exact same thing is still true today.

 "There is a lot of misunderstanding about automation," he said.
 "So many people are completely unprepared, and if you don't have things already well along the path of significant automation in Agile, you are just going to get steamrolled.
 The real surprise to me about this survey is how much is still not understood -- like requirements creep and vague or bad user stories.
 Testers have been complaining about the same things for the last 20 years."